 This series of informal portraits focuses on my desire to produce compelling images of interesting and diverse people who do not normally reside in the limelight.
-I didn’t want to show people as they wanted to be seen, or as they see themselves, but as others most often envision them.
+I did not want to show people as they wanted to be seen, or as they envision themselves, but as others most often see them.

 The everyday people around us form a tapestry that can open our minds to greater acceptance and understanding of each other and foster greater access to human rights.